JetBrains/lincheck/README.md

 `$ docker run -it -v ./report/:/report/ lincheck sh`

-4) (Optional) The image is built on linux/amd64/v4, so it you are using another architecture, please run the following command.
+4) (Optional) The image is built on linux/amd64/v4, so if you are using another architecture, please run the following command.

 `$ docker run --privileged --rm tonistiigi/binfmt --install all`